maijako/focus-pilot/README.md

-# focus-pilot
+# Focus Pilot
-A repository to hold the code for a focus work timer app (working title) with customizable features that aid productivity while keeping the user organized
+[Focus Pilot](https://maijako.github.io/focus-pilot/) is a work timer app that has customizable features to enhance productivity while keeping the user organised.